Riada completes their billing puzzle with Tempo Timesheets

 How it works

 Each of Riada’s customer assignments is associated with its own Jira issue.
-Individual worklogs are assigned to different Tempo accounts, which are a special feature used to track time across multiple teams and multiple projects.
-By connecting accounts to specific projects and setting the account in the Issue view, worklogs can be assigned to accounts to provide data for reporting and bookkeeping.
+Individual worklogs are assigned to different Timesheets accounts, which are a special feature used to track time across multiple teams and multiple projects.
+By connecting accounts to specific projects and setting the account in the issue view, worklogs can be assigned to accounts to provide data for reporting and bookkeeping.

-In fact, Riada uses many features in Tempo Timesheets to get more granular data, not just accounts.
+In fact, Riada uses many features in Timesheets to get more granular data, not just accounts.

-“We use Tempo Timesheets to extend the worklog functionality, which allows us to capture extra attributes, like whether the hour is billable or not,” said Mats Karlsson, Atlassian Solution Architect at Riada.
+“We use Timesheets by Tempo to extend the worklog functionality, which allows us to capture extra attributes, like whether the hour is billable or not,” said Mats Karlsson, Atlassian solution architect at Riada.

 “We also use Tempo reports to approve all the consultants’ time at the end of the month before we start the billing,” Karlsson added.